33 Best Things to do in Skudeneshavn and Karmoy

 We were struck by how much life happened on the water here.
 Children, not much older than nine or ten, hop in their dinghies and go off for a little jaunt around the harbour.

-With a boat, you can pass the old timber boathouses and get a great up-close view from the water.
+You can pass the old timber boathouses with a boat and get a great up-close view from the water.

 Skudeneshavn Tourist Office Opening times: 1st June to 31st August (every day)